 Reinstall Sophos Firewall OS: USB reimage

 A reimage fully reinstalls Sophos Firewall OS.
-This procedure is intended for recovery situations, lab systems, model changes or a clean reinstall.
-For normal version changes, a firmware update through WebAdmin is usually the better option.
+The procedure is intended for recovery situations, lab systems, model changes or a clean reinstall.
+For normal version changes, a firmware update through the WebAdmin interface is usually the better choice.

 ⚠️ Important: A reimage overwrites the firewall completely.
 Configuration, local logs, certificates, reports and stored account data are no longer present on the device afterwards.
-Before starting, a current backup and the matching Secure Storage Master Key (SSMK) are required if encrypted configuration data must be restored later.
+Before starting, a current backup and the matching Secure Storage Master Key (SSMK) are required if encrypted configuration data is to be restored later.

 Reimage, firmware update or factory reset?